 1896: Charles and Maria Allen first settle on their homestead in Jackson Hole.
 They choose an area overlooking Oxbow Bend in today’s town of Moran.

 1897: The Allens open the Elk Horn Hotel, a popular roadhouse that would run for several years.

 1902: Maria Allen opens the area’s first post office and names it Moran, after the mountain that dominates their view of Jackson Lake.

-1907: The Allens sell their hotel and homestead to Benjamin Sheffield, and retain a small 3-acre lot that today still contains the town’s original cemetery.
+1925: The Allens sell the rest of the Elk Horn Ranch to Sheffield, and retain a small 3-acre lot that still contains the cemetery.

 1972: Grand Teton National Park declines to renew the lease operating the old Allen gas station andlunch counter/cabins.
 The buildings are torn down and cement pads removed.
 Only the cemetery remains.